j0hnsmith/cloud-logging-test/README.md

 To remove container when finished `docker-compose kill; docker-compose rm --force`

-To change the message edit `etc/service/log-hello-world/run` (the `exec` is important, don't remove it).
+Edit `etc/service/log-hello-world/run` to change the message .
 Each provider has it's own template, to edit/set tags etc edit `custom.conf`.

 ## Contributions
 Are very welcome.
 To add a provider, improve the configuration somehow or any other change, please send a pull request.